ablazleon/env-k8-jenkins/README.md

 First, download jenkins x form it official repo.

-THen I created a cluster
+Then I created a cluster

+For eks or gke

 ```
 jx create cluster eks --skip-installation
+jx create cluster gke --cluster-name xxxxx --skip-installation
 ```

 It is initialize jenkins x with a jx-requirements.yml.